fabianmichael/kirby-markdown-field/README.md

 ## 8. Known Issues

-- **Kirbytags:** In some edge-cases with nested parenthesis or nested Kirbytags, the highlighting can differ from how Kirby parses.
-This shoudld not be an issue for most daily use-cases.
+- **Kirbytags:** In some edge-cases with nested parenthesis or nested Kirbytags, the highlighting can differ from how Kirby parses the markup.
+This should’nt not be an issue for most daily use-cases.
+You can also not have multiple consecutive line breaks within Kirbytags, or the highlighter will fail.
+This is because of the way of how Markdown makes a clear separation between block and inline elements.
 - **Inline Format toggling:** The selection will sometimes in unexpected ways, when dealing with very complex re-formatting.
 Solving this would need a more sophisticated selection/caret-tracking during all transformations.
 IMHO, it still works better than in most other Markdown editors and does not lead to data-loss, so ¯\_(ツ)_/¯.

 ## 9. What’s not supported (and never will be)

 They way how Markdown is used nowadays has changed since its inception, especially since GFM ("GitHub-Flavored Markdown") became popular and added some elements to the language.

-- **Setext-style headings:** If you don’t know what these are, just forget about theme.
-There is basic highlighting, but they are neither recognized as headings nor respected when changing formats.
+- **Setext-style headings:** If you don’t know what these are, just forget about them.
+There is basic highlighting, but they are neither recognized as headings by the toolbar, nor respected when changing formats.
 Use ATX-style headings instead (e.g. `## Heading Level 2`).
 - **Indended code blocks:** Use fenced code blocks instead.

 ## 10. License